-Philippines' President claims to have killed someone when he was a teen
+Philippines' President Duterte: I killed when I was 16

 When asked if the event actually happened -- and if the person killed was a kidnapper, as local media was reporting -- Martin Andanar, the presidential communications secretary, told CNN: "It happened; he said it."

-He later walked back the remarks, claiming Duterte was joking.
+Duterte later walked back the remarks, claiming he was joking.